 3. Provide information to the Council on relevant issues based on personal and/or professional knowledge and experience.

-4. Participate in the bimonthly meetings of the Council and vote on matters requiring Council action, abstaining when there is a conflict of interest and complying with Council by laws and policies.
+4. Participate in the four meetings of the Council and vote on matters requiring Council action, abstaining when there is a conflict of interest and complying with Council by laws and policies.

 5. Support the ongoing work of the Council by serving on committees, contacting policy-makers, support and demonstrate the independent living philosophy, and show respect for council members, staff, and guests.